Book nowCamino de Santiago Reservas

 The city was surrounded by two kilometres of walls, and the main streets of the historic centre were just beginning to be laid out.

-The Northern Way will be a candidate for World Heritage status.
+The Northern Camino will be a candidate for World Heritage status

 Two more routes of the Vía de la Plata in Mérida